Brian-J-Moe/vitalBayes/README.md

 | `vignette("visualization")` | Plotting functions and color palettes |
 | `vignette("model_diagnostics")` | Convergence, PPC, and LOO-CV |

-For comprehensive statistical background, see the [Statistical Methods Guide](articles/Understanding_vitalBayes.html).
+For a comprehensive statistical background, see the [Statistical Methods Guide](articles/Understanding_vitalBayes.html).

 ## Citation